-Will Current RMS be GDPR compliant?
+Is Current RMS GDPR compliant?

 Being a cloud-based product, privacy is already a huge priority for us and something we take extremely seriously.
 Like lots of SaaS providers, we use external data hosting provider, Amazon Web Services, to host our servers.
-While they are based in the US, they will be fully compliant with GDPR through the use of Model Clauses.
+While they are based in the US, they are fully compliant with GDPR through the use of Model Clauses.
 You can read more about AWS GDPR compliance here.

-We’re reviewing our internal processes on how we store our own customers’ data.
+We’ve reviewed our internal processes on how we store our own customers’ data.
 Security remains a top priority of ours and we’ll be making sure that any future processes we introduce are fully compliant.

-We’re ensuring services we use are GDPR compliant.
+We’ve ensured services we use are GDPR compliant.
 This includes systems we rely on, from our software integrations, internal team communication tools, right through to our data hosting providers.

 Are there any data management tools within Current?

-To make it easy for all of our customers to comply with GDPR legislation, there are a number of tools within Current RMS that could help manage your own clients’ data.
+To make it easy for all of our customers to comply with GDPR legislation, there are a number of tools within Current RMS that can help manage your own clients’ data.
 Just a few include: